Shadoxyve/Mispelly/README.md

 Features
 -------
- - Moderation - Kick , Ban , Unban , Timeout
- - Giveaway - Create and Manage the giveawa
- - Server Logging
  - Moderation
+     - Kick , Ban , Unban , Timeout

+ - Giveaway
+     - Create and Manage the giveaway

+ - Logging
+     - Full Server Logging

  - Tickets
+     - A Full ticketing feature included with Transcripts

  - Verification
+     - A basic command to verify users themselves

  - Miscellaneous
+     - A set of commands that does not fall at above categories

  Pre Requirements
  -------